RurikV/zig/README.md

 ```

-### Note: FireableAdapterType with AdapterAdminBuilder
+### Note: Using InterfaceAdapter with AdapterAdminBuilder (Fireable example)
-- The generic AdapterAdminBuilder works with FireableAdapterType as well.
+- The generic AdapterAdminBuilder works with adapter.InterfaceAdapter(IFACE, FireableSpec).
-- You can register builders for different interface names (e.g., Weapons.IFireable, Alt.IFireable) and the same adapter type will work against the keys derived from the chosen name.
+- You can register builders for different interface names (e.g., Weapons.IFireable, Alt.IFireable) and reuse the same Spec; the generated type will call IoC using the chosen IFACE.
-- See src/commands/tests_adapter.zig test "Adapter Generator: FireableAdapter for multiple interface names" for a complete example that demonstrates generalization and interface independence.

-### Note: Adapter generator with FireableAdapter
-- The generic AdapterAdminBuilder works with the example FireableAdapter.
-- You can register builders for different interface names (e.g., Weapons.IFireable, Alt.IFireable) and reuse the same adapter type.
 - See src/commands/tests_adapter.zig test "Adapter Generator: FireableAdapter for multiple interface names" for a complete example demonstrating generalization and interface independence.